When you consider American automobile manufacturing the location in and around Detroit, Michigan is going to instantly enter your mind.

 Although the Motor City has actually indeed been the center of automobile production in the United States throughout the history of the industry some other cities have actually played a role also.
 Maybe surprisingly, among them is South Bend, Indiana.

-The majority of people will instantly consider the University of Notre Dame when they hear South Bend discussed, however vintage car fans are going to think Studebaker when they hear reference of the city.
+The majority of people will instantly consider the University of Notre Dame when they hear South Bend discussed, however vintage car fans are going to think Studebaker when they hear reference to the city.

 Studebaker went out of business back in 1967 but the company was one of the real leaders of the market.
 Studebaker was founded by a clan of brothers back in the middle of the 19th century; they originally made parts for carriages but eventually, they turned into one of the most important car producers in the United States.